 - Create a clothing and equipment in-store swap for members.
 This could dip into your sales or bring more people into your stores to buy.
 Either way, think of the community and loyalty you’ll build.
 Donate whatever isn’t claimed.

 Your commitments to reduced energy, paper and waste, sustainable fibers and energy efficient stores are dumbed down by qualifiers, excuses and apologies like “seek” and “strive” and “prefer.”
 I give you credit for admitting your failures, but they seemed like half-baked attempts from the start.
 Any good intentions you have are thwarted by “higher fuel prices…insufficient sources for recycled paper…and environmental initiatives that don’t make financial sense.”

 Patagonia didn’t wait until there was an easy answer to convert all of its cotton from industrial to organic.
 They couldn’t wait because they saw it as an ethical imperative.
 They hunted for suppliers and, finding too few, worked to support and develop new suppliers; they re-designed products and packaging; subsidized prices at first and braced themselves for lower sales.
-Yvon talks a lot about the hazards of the industrial cotton industry.
+Yvon talks a lot about the hazards of the industrial cotton industry (by Thomas at dress head).
 He doesn’t once mention that this environmental initiative “made financial sense.”
 Patagonia increased the availability of organic cotton for other companies like Nike, The Gap and Levi.
 Heck, I’m sure you’re also benefitting from the risks Patagonia took in 1996.